netobserv/network-observability-operator/README.md

 #### Overview metrics

 Charts on this page show overall, aggregated metrics on the cluster network.
 The stats can be refined with comprehensive filtering and display options.
-Different levels of aggregations are available: per node, per namespace, per owner or per pod/service).
+Different levels of aggregations are available: per zone, per node, per namespace, per owner or per pod/service.
 For instance, it allows to identify biggest talkers in different contexts: top X inter-namespace flows, or top X pod-to-pod flows within a namespace, etc.

 The watched time interval can be adjusted, as well as the refresh frequency, hence you can get an almost live view on the cluster traffic.
 This also applies to the other pages described below.